AURELIUS AEGIS

 Jurisdictional residency

-The architecture supports pinning data to a chosen legal jurisdiction, so residency follows the principal's intent.
+The architecture supports pinning data to a chosen legal jurisdiction, so residency follows the principal's instruction.

 Design targets